-BOARD AND COMMITTEE MEETINGS
+BOARD MEETINGS

-The Board of Directors held nine meetings in 1998, including three telephonic meetings.
-The Board of Directors has an Audit Committee and a Compensation Committee.
-There is no Nominating Committee or committee performing the functions of a nominating committee.
-In 1998, all incumbent directors, other than Messrs.
-Starek and Zafiropoulo who were elected to the Board of Directors in October 1998, attended at least 75% of the meetings of the Board of Directors and at least 75% of the meetings of the Committees on which he served.
+The Board of Directors held ten meetings in 2000, including telephonic meetings.
+The Board of Directors has an Audit and Finance Committee and a Compensation Committee.
+There is no nominating committee or committee performing the functions of a nominating committee.
+In 2000, all incumbent directors attended at least 75% of the meetings of the Board of Directors and at least 75% of the meetings of the committees on which he served.